rytheranderson/pyfracgen/README.md

 Mandelbrot, Julia, and Buddhabrot fractal images are almost always created by iterating the function $f_c(z) = z^2 + c$.
 Makes sense, since this function is part of the definition of the Mandelbrot set.
-However, you can iterate lots of other functions to produce similarly striking images: see the `updaters` module of `pyfracgen` for a few examples.
+However, you can iterate lots of other functions to produce similarly striking images: see the `iterfuncs` module of `pyfracgen` for a few examples.